Childhood Resilience Study

 Our study is a five-year study to develop a better understanding of how this happens and how children grow up to be strong and resilient.

-There is now a lot of evidence to show that trauma and stress impacts on children’s health and wellbeing and can have enduring consequences throughout their lives.
+There is much evidence to show that trauma and stress impact children’s health and wellbeing and can have enduring consequences throughout their lives.
 It is also clear that some children do very well despite having these challenges.
-The Childhood Resilience Study is a five-year study to develop a better understanding of how this happens and how children grow up to be strong and resilient.

-We are now examining data from over 1000 parents and children to explore resilience and mental health in different contexts and experiences, including Aboriginal families, refugee background families and children exposed to family violence.
+We are now examining Child Resilience Questionnaire data from over 1,000 parents, children and schools to explore child resilience and mental health in different contexts and experiences, including Aboriginal families, refugee background families and children exposed to family violence.

 Dr Deirdre Gartland